 GUIDED BY SOUND: Kevin Keller's Paradigm-shifting "Shimmer"

-Composer Kevin Keller has been known to switch things up from album to album, but this year he took things a step further.
-In order to challenge himself and bring fresh ideas to his music, he essentially crowdsourced an entire album in 28 days.
+Over the course of his quarter-century career, composer Kevin Keller has been known to switch things up from album to album, but this year he took things a step further.
+In order to challenge himself and bring fresh ideas to his music, he used social media to crowdsource an entire album in 28 days.
 "I started with no narrative concept, no title, no idea really of what this music would be," Keller explains.
-Indeed, most of his previous twelve albums have told some kind of story, often from personal experiences.
-To break this pattern, he relaxed his usual creative control and asked fans for directions and ideas.
-From there, he designed new sounds and let those sounds guide him through each session.
+Breaking the patterns of his previous twelve albums, he asked his fans for directions and ideas, and then designed new sounds to guide his studio improvisations.

 Kevin Keller is an American composer who has worked in the spaces between neo-classical, ambient, and electronic music for over 25 years.
 Combining acoustic piano, strings, and woodwinds with electronic instruments and effects, his style has come to be called ambient chamber music.